JuliaGrandury/phoenix-app-pern/README.md

   PGPORT=5432
   PGDATABASE="your database name"
   ```
-5. Create a config.js file with the following:
+5. Create a config.js file in client/src with the following:
   ```
   const localConfig = {
       apiUrl: "http://localhost:5000"